 |Markets:||Retail and Workplace|

-14 Westfield Avenue is a unique two-tower commercial development in the heart of Stratford City, providing premier workspace for HM Revenue & Customs.
-Both buildings are connected by an enhanced public realm, a shared courtyard and crowned with a private, sheltered contemporary roof garden designed by Gillespies.
+The new home of HMRC, 14 Westfield Avenue is a unique two-tower commercial development in Stratford City, surrounded by a Gillespies-designed enhanced public realm and crowned with private, sheltered roof gardens that champions wellness and climatic design.

 Situated in a prime location between the Westfield Stratford City Shopping Centre and the Queen Elizabeth Olympic Park, 14 Westfield Avenue offices is a commercial development consisting of two towers (Building A and B), designed by architects SimpsonHaugh for leading client Westfield Europe Limited.

 The development is topped by two 850m² rooftop gardens and a series of biodiverse roofs.
 Sheltered by a double-height glazed perimeter screen, the Building A roof terrace provides an ‘oasis’ on the roof where staff can sit, work and socialise while enjoying outstanding views to the Queen Elizabeth Olympic Park and the London skyline beyond.

 On the completed Building A, a large, open area occupies the central position, offering flexibility for staging a range of wellness and corporate events, such as yoga, dinners and large corporate meetings.
 The space is boarded on both sides by a combination of soft and hard landscaping that forms a series of ‘garden rooms’ for smaller gatherings, with pockets of planting and seating.